 3. Share your concerns and reactions.

-Don’t be afraid to rephrase what your doctor has told you to be certain you have understood it correctly.
-Doctors find it much easier to answer direct, specific questions like, “Do you mean to say I have a serious disease of the blood vessels?”
+Don’t be afraid to rephrase what your healthcare provider has told you to be certain you have understood it correctly.
+Healthcare providers find it much easier to answer direct, specific questions like, “Do you mean to say I have a serious disease of the blood vessels?”
 Or, “I don’t think I’m depressed; I’m just very frustrated with these headaches, but my family doesn’t take me seriously.”